Why This Matters

 Via Appia (Appian Way)

-• Connected Rome to Brindisi, the primary embarkation point for campaigns in Greece and the eastern Mediterranean
+- Connected Rome to Brindisi (ancient Brundisium), the primary embarkation point for campaigns in Greece and the eastern Mediterranean

-• Lined with tombs and monuments that made it a showcase of Roman elite culture and engineering mastery
+- Lined with tombs and monuments over the centuries, making it a showcase of Roman elite culture and engineering mastery

 Via Flaminia

-• Rome's northern military artery—constructed in 220 BC to support campaigns against the Gauls in the Po Valley
+- Rome's northern military artery: constructed in 220 BC by the consul Gaius Flaminius to support campaigns against the Gauls in the Po Valley

-• Linked Rome to Rimini on the Adriatic, cutting directly through the Apennine Mountains
+- Linked Rome to Rimini (ancient Ariminum) on the Adriatic coast, cutting directly through the Apennine Mountains

 Via Traiana

-• Shortened travel time to the eastern provinces, demonstrating how later emperors upgraded infrastructure for military efficiency
+- Shortened and eased travel to the southeastern coast and its ports, demonstrating how later emperors upgraded existing routes for both military and commercial efficiency

-Compare: Via Appia vs. Via Traiana—both served military purposes, but the Appia was built during Republican expansion (312 BC) while the Traiana reflected Imperial consolidation (early 2nd century AD).
+Compare: Via Appia vs. Via Traiana: both served the route toward Brindisi and the eastern Mediterranean, but the Appia was built during Republican expansion (312 BC) while the Traiana reflected Imperial-era infrastructure improvement (109 AD).
 If an FRQ asks about changes in Roman infrastructure over time, contrast these two.

 Trade and Economic Integration